-Land Use Co ompatibility Guideline Niagara For example, a new residential use may be proposed for a building that is currently used for commercial purposes, which would lead to a situation of potential incompatibility if the building is located within an industrial and commercial employment area.
+Land Use Compatibility Guideline Niagara Region Review Comments For example, a new residential use may be proposed for a building that is currently used for commercial purposes, which would lead to a situation of potential incompatibility if the building is located within an industrial and commercial employment area.
 Unless referenced under other applicable legislation, this Guideline does not apply when there are existing incompatible land uses (e.g. existing sensitive land uses too close to existing major facilities) and no Planning Act approval is being triggered.
-This example is a bit confusing as employment area.
-It must be asso Area" by definition, which prohibit (OPA).
-Similarly, Employment La for land use change to allow resid Planning Act Application would no an intervening use would play inte 1.5.4 Applicability under other Legislation Planning authorities and proponents need to be aware of and consider environmental legislation, regulations, programs and permissions, and other relevant provincial legislation, when making decisions in relation to land use compatibility.
+This example is a bit confusing as they comment on residential in an industrial employment area.
+It must be assumed that they are not meaning an "Employment Area" by definition, which prohibits residential.
+Thereby a conversion would be required (OPA).
+Similarly, Employment Lands (outside Employment Areas) would require OPA for land use change to allow residential, therefore I am a bit confused as to why a Planning Act Application would not be the result.
+I do not see how an "existing" SLU as an intervening use would play into this when an OPA is required still.
+1.5.4 Applicability under other Legislation Planning authorities and proponents need to be aware of and consider environmental legislation, regulations, programs and permissions, and other relevant provincial legislation, when making decisions in relation to land use compatibility.
 Proponents for major facilities that require other permissions (such as an Environmental Compliance Approval (ECA)) should consider undertaking land use planning approvals and environmental permissions, and the studies that inform them, in a coordinated fashion to the extent possible.
 The Guideline may also be used to inform some Environmental Assessments (EA).
 For example, this Guideline can be considered in the EA process for waste management projects that may be subject to the EAA.
 Information and compatibility study requirements developed through planning approvals and EAs may inform requirements for ECAs.
-This Guideline does not provide guidance on applying for an ECA, a Renewable Energy Approval, or This policy seems to put the onus interested in ensuring there is co registering on the Environmental Activity and Sector (EASR).
+This Guideline does not provide guidance on applying for an ECA, a Renewable Energy Approval, or registering on the Environmental Activity and Sector (EASR).
 Please refer to Appendix J for other documents that provide guidance and direction on these matters.
+This policy seems to put the onus on the proponent, but we (Regional staff) would be interested in ensuring there is consistency in the decision-making process as well.
 1.5.5 Territory without Municipal Organization Despite generally having lower population and development density, land use compatibility issues exist in Northern Ontario, including in territories without municipal organization.
 In these areas, the Province or other planning authority should request that studies be completed to ensure that compatibility issues are adequately addressed prior to planning approvals being granted.
 Planning authorities in Northern Ontario in territories without municipal organization are the following: Planning boards, which coordinate overall future growth and land use planning activities.
 They can prepare OPs and can pass zoning by-laws in areas without municipal organization within their jurisdiction.
 The Minister of Municipal Affairs and Housing defines planning areas of planning boards and may also initiate zoning controls in some territories without municipal organization.
 The Minister has the authority to approve development applications (plans of subdivision and consent applications) except in those areas where approval is given to other approval authorities, such as planning boards.
 The Ministry of Natural Resources and Forestry (MNRF), which manages Crown land on behalf of the public.
-1.6 Roles and Responsibilities 1.6.1 Planning Authorities as they comment on residential in an industrial ssumed that they are not meaning an "Employment ibits residential.
-Thereby a conversion would be required Lands (outside Employment Areas) would require OPA sidential, therefore I am a bit confused as to why a I not be the result.
-I do not see how an "existing" SLU as into this when an OPA is required still.
+1.6 Roles and Responsibilities 1.6.1 Planning Authorities